 - A. Recording: Maintain one copy of each submittal during the construction period for Project Record Document purposes.
-Post changes and modifications to Project Record Documents as they occur; do not wait until the end of Project.
-These documents will be reviewed during the monthly progress meetings. - B. Maintenance of Record Documents and Samples: Store Record Documents and Samples in the field office apart from the Contract Documents used for construction.
+Post changes and modifications to Project Record Documents as they occur; do not wait until the end of Project. - B. Maintenance of Record Documents and Samples: Store Record Documents and Samples in the field office apart from the Contract Documents used for construction.
 Do not use Project Record Documents for construction purposes.
 Maintain Record Documents in good order and in a clean, dry, legible condition, protected from deterioration and loss.
-Provide access to Project Record Documents for Architect's or Owner's reference during normal working hours.
+Provide access to Project Record Documents for Architect's reference during normal working hours.

-END OF SECTION
+END OF SECTION 01781